 - Are there ads?
 Are they trying to make money?

 - Why did they write the article?

-- (Website) Is the site a content farm?
-A content farm is a site whose content has been generated by teams of low-paid freelancers who write large amounts of text to raise the site’s search engine rankings.
+- Websites: Is the site a content farm?
+A content farm is a site whose content has been generated by teams of freelancers who write large amounts of low-quality text to raise the site’s search engine rankings.

 - Copy and paste a sentence into Google to see if the text can be found elsewhere.